King of Fools (album): Singles

 The album spawned four singles.
-The band released their very first mainstream single in the UK during February 1997, several months before the release of the album.
+The band released their very first mainstream single in the UK in February 1997, several months before the release of the album.
 "White Ribbon Day" was a song inspired by the political situation occurring in Northern Ireland at the time.
 Distribution problems partly led to the single charting at No. 41, meaning that it narrowly missed out on the UK Top 40 chart show on BBC Radio 1.
 However, "White Ribbon Day" remained in the top 75 for a second week, charting at No. 75.

-In May, the band released "Deeper", their highest selling single.
-The song charted at No. 20, and BBC Radio 1 dubbed the band "pop's best kept secret".
+In May, the band released "Deeper", their highest-selling single.
+The song charted at No. 20, and BBC Radio 1 dubbed the band "pop's best-kept secret".
 "Deeper" remained in the top 40 for a second week, charting at No. 39.
 It remained in the charts for a third week, charting at No. 65 before dropping out of the charts completely by the end of the month.

 The band chose to plan a third single after the June release of the album.
 In July, "Promise" was released as a two-disc set.
 This technique, aimed at boosting sales, was frequently used by the band after this.
 The single entered the charts at No. 20, before dropping to No. 48 in its second week.

-During their November UK tour, Delirious? promoted a re-release of "Deeper", which arrived in the form of a four track EP.
+During their November UK tour, Delirious? promoted a re-release of "Deeper", which arrived in the form of a four-track EP.
 The DeEPer EP only narrowly scraped into the UK top 40, charting at No. 36 during its first week, before dropping to No. 69 in the second.

 Music videos were filmed for "Deeper" and "Promise" to coincide with their respective single releases.

 Reception

 King of Fools was positively received by both mainstream and CCM publications.
 Crosswalk praised the album, stating "...if you're looking for something tame and lacking originality, you're in the wrong place!"
-Cross Rhythms rated the album as ten out of ten, and argued that it showed the "...versitility of the band."
+Cross Rhythms rated the album as ten out of ten, and argued that it showed the "... versatility of the band."
 Jesus Freak Hideout called it "...an overlooked but excellent musical achievement."
 Many critics noticed the U2 influences on the record.
 MTV noted that "King of Fools has echoes of '80s U2, but the band accentuates the Christian undertones in Bono's lyrics, creating a modern rock record that resonates with spirituality."
 HM Magazine called the project "the U2 album fans have been waiting for..."